A good[ish] website

 Web development blog, loads of UI and JavaScript topics

-Say, you want to pull a folder or a file from a feature branch to a master, the workflow would be as follows.
+Say, you want to pull a folder or a file from a feature branch into a master, the workflow would be as follows.

 First, checkout the wanted branch: